Modern boilers are considered to be resilient appliances and can provide heating and hot water to a home for years.

 But, all boilers feature advanced technology and complicated processes, which means that a boiler can encounter problems from time to time.
 Here’s a list of the possible reasons why your boiler is broken or not functioning properly.

-A diaphragm valve is used to regulate or stop the flow of liquid or gas in the heating system.
+A diaphragm valve is used to control the flow of liquid or gas in the heating system.
 A broken diaphragm valve is likely to cause your heating system to stop working.

 Kettling is what happens when lime scale deposits build up on the heat exchanger.
-When this occurs, you’ll hear a rumbling sound, hence the name.
+When this occurs, you’ll hear a rumbling sound.
 The solution for this problem is a simple one.
-Either hiring a boiler technician to replace the heat exchanger or fitting a magnetic and electrolytic scale inhibitor.
+Either hiring a boiler technician to replace the heat exchange or fitting a magnetic and electrolytic scale inhibitor.

 Airlocks in boiler systems are common and disrupt the flow of water within the internal plumbing system.

 Dripping or leaking can also result in your boiler system not working properly, or breaking down altogether.
 This can be caused by a range of issues with the boiler system.
 An experienced boiler technician will be able to identify the problem by observing the location of the dripping.